gj1118/wezterm_helix_theme/Readme.md

 ```

-Notice that in theme cycler we have the list of the schemes that we are targetting.
+Notice that in `themeCycler` function above we have the list of the schemes that we are targetting.

 Similarly in the `main.go` file we have the following map